evaristoc/reversing/_posts/2023-10-28-a-perlin-flow-field-with-canvas-shaders-and-threejs-02.markdown

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

 Darryl utilized the 2D graphics canvas API, Three.js (the 3D graphics library), and GLSL shaders.
-They way all those graphic tools were made to work together was something that piqued my curiosity.
+The way all those graphic tools were made to work together was something that piqued my curiosity.
 In an attemp to determine how Darryl obtained that result, I made some basic reverse engineering.

 One thing I found nice from Darryl's project was his use of a **noise function** for the animation.